Rourkela Municipal Corporation

-Rourkela Municipal Corporation is the civic body governing Indian city of Rourkela.
-Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Rourkela Municipal Corporation is headed by Mayor of city and governed by Commissioner.
+Rourkela Municipal Corporation (RMC) is the local civic body responsible for the administration of Rourkela, a major industrial city in Odisha, India.
+Established as a municipal corporation in 2014, it governs the city’s civil township and expanded urban areas across 40 wards.
+Headquartered in Uditnagar, the RMC is led by a Mayor and a Municipal Commissioner.
+It oversees essential services, including urban planning, sanitation, and public health, while playing a critical role in the National Smart Cities Mission.

 History and administration

 Rourkela Municipal Corporation was formed to improve the infrastructure of the town as per the needs of local population.
 Rourkela Municipal Corporation has been categorised into wards and each ward is headed by councilor for which elections are held every 5 years.

 Rourkela Municipal Corporation is governed by mayor and administered by Municipal Commissioner Dr. Subhankar Mohaptra.

 Functions

 Rourkela Municipal Corporation is created for the following functions: